What is the Social Bite Village?

 The Village is designed to be an active and highly supportive community.
 We have engaged partners, Cyrenians, to provide a highly skilled and experienced staff and volunteer team at the Village.
 Staff and volunteers are crucial in providing positive role models to residents, running a health and wellbeing programme as well as being a consistent and supportive presence on site.

 In addition, Hillcrest Housing Association is a partner in the project and provides a Housing Officer who manages each resident’s occupancy.
-Hillcrest also provide facilities management for the Village ensuring the buildings and site are maintained to the highest standard.
+Hillcrest also provide facilities management for the village, ensuring the buildings and site are maintained to the highest standard.

-Social Bite believes for a community to be truly transformational, it is fundamental that Community Members are involved in the shaping and forming of it, at every stage.
+Social Bite believes that for a community to be truly transformational, it is fundamental that Community Members are involved in the shaping and forming of it, at every stage.
 The Social Bite Village is an experimental project, built upon the expertise and lived experience of those who have created similar developments.
 The Social Bite Village was built thanks to a massive collective effort from a range of companies and individuals, supplying everything from windows to project management expertise.
 The project spurred the public’s imagination and stands as a tangible symbol for hope and doing things differently.